ChloeCacola/week-3-game/README.md

-#Hangman
-practicing with javascript by creating a simple hangman game utilizing arrays and functions
+Practicing with javascript by creating a simple hangman game.
+It utilized arrays and functions (such as to start game).